jrnl-org/jrnl/docs/reference-config-file.md

   entries.

 ### default_hour and default_minute
-If you supply a date, such as `last thursday`, but no specific time, the entry will be created at this time.
+Entries will be created at this time if you supply a date but no specific time (for example, `last thursday`).

 ### timeformat
-How to format the timestamps in your journal, see the [python docs](http://docs.python.org/library/time.html#time.strftime) for reference.
+Defines how to format the timestamps as they are stored in your journal.
+See the [python docs](http://docs.python.org/library/time.html#time.strftime) for reference.

 Do not change this for an existing journal, since that might lead to data loss.